ntoff/Guides/octoprint_install-on-armbian.md

     ./venv/bin/python setup.py install
     mkdir ~/.octoprint

+*Note: `--depth 1` may leave git unable to check out other branches apart from "master", if this ends up being the case, SSH in and run `git remote set-branches origin '*'` in the OctoPrint directory where the code was cloned into, then `git fetch`*

 ### Enable serial port access to the pi user and passwordless shutdown

     sudo usermod -a -G tty pi